lVlyke/stellar-mod-loader/README.md

 #### Profile Root Path

-By default, profiles are stored in the `profiles` directory of Starfield Mod Loader.
+By default, profiles are stored in the `profiles` directory where the application is located.
 Overriding this path will allow you to store the profile at an alternative location.
 This can be useful if your game is installed on a different drive and you want to co-locate the profile to the same drive as the game to enable Link mode.

 A profile with an overridden root path is called an **external profile**.
 Existing external profiles can also be added or imported by selecting **Profiles -> Add External Profile** or **Profiles -> Import Profile**.